 - Adjust if needed: You can control the consistency at this point—add up to 1/2 cup more confectioners’ sugar if frosting is too thin or more heavy cream if frosting is too thick (add only 1 Tablespoon at a time, beat together, then taste and add more if desired).

 - Use immediately or cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
 After freezing, thaw in the refrigerator then beat the frosting on medium speed for a few seconds so it’s creamy again.
 After thawing or refrigerating, beating in a splash of heavy cream or milk will help thin the frosting out again, if needed.

 - Quantity: This recipe is enough to frost 12-16 cupcakes or a thin layer on a 9×13 inch quarter sheet cake.
-Follow these ratios for a 2 layer cake and these ratios for a 3 layer cake.
+Follow the ratios written in this white cake for a two layer cake, or for a three layer cake use the ratios in this confetti cake.

 - Confectioners’ Sugar: If your confectioners’ sugar is particularly lumpy, I recommend sifting it 1-2x before measuring and using.

 - Heavy Cream: I love using heavy cream for the creamiest consistency.
 You can use half-and-half or whole milk instead if needed.
 The lower the fat, the less creamy your buttercream will be.
 Whichever you use, make sure it’s at room temperature.
 Otherwise your frosting could separate or appear grainy.